ADCB files criminal complaint against individuals linked to NMC Health

-DUBAI (Reuters) - Abu Dhabi Commercial Bank (ADCB.AD) has filed a criminal complaint against individuals linked to hospital operator NMC Health (NMC.L), the lender said.
+DUBAI (Reuters) - Abu Dhabi Commercial Bank ADCB.AD has filed a criminal complaint against individuals linked to hospital operator NMC Health (NMC.L), the lender said.

 Administrators of troubled NMC Health said on Tuesday they had replaced the company’s board and asked ADCB, its main lender, to lead a steering group to discuss cutting its debt pile.